mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 The following are reasons I wouldn't consider as motivations for migrating to Terraform:

-The biggest one is the degree of abstraction like as for the CDK Constructs.
+The biggest one is the degree of abstraction, like as for the CDK Constructs.
 You would lose that when migrating to Terraform.
 Defining many basic resources in Terraform isn't particularly enjoyable.
 To counter this somewhat, you can use an AI tool in your IDE to speed up the definition process.
-As well Terraform modules give you a way to abstract definitions to modules but it doesn't feel the same as the CDK Constructs.
+As well, Terraform modules give you a way to abstract definitions to modules, but it doesn't feel the same as the CDK Constructs.

 As SST and AWS CDK are already TypeScript-based, they make it really easy to define and handle the lifecycle of Lambda functions.
 In Terraform, you need to define helper functions to manage the Lambda function lifecycle, such as bundling the code, creating the deployment package, and so on.
 This was actually quite painful for my project, and I ended up with this rather inelegant script: